tuhh-softsec/LLMSecEval/Code Generation/README.md

 Currently, four Features are enabled:

    1. Single Prompt
-      + Sends a Single Completion Request to the GPT-3 API and displays the response in the textfield below the input
+      + Sends a single completion request to the GPT-3 API and displays the response in the textfield below the input
       + Uses the parameters from the [environment file](/Code%20Generation/src/environments/environment.ts)

    2. Multi Prompt